 Shift Towards Metric System

 While the US customary system, including fluid ounces and gallons, remains widely used in the United States, there is a growing trend towards adopting the metric system.
-The metric system, with its base units of liters and milliliters, offers simplicity and ease of conversion due to its decimal-based structure.
-Many industries, particularly those involved in international trade, have already adopted the metric system to facilitate global communication and standardization.
+Also, the metric system, with its base units of liters and milliliters, offers simplicity and ease of conversion due to its decimal-based structure.
+Many industries, particularly those involved in international trade, have already adopted the metric system to enable global communication and standardization.

 Digital Measurement Tools